About Me

 -

-Critically examine external factors (people, institutions, and/or cultural norms) that may contribute to self-criticism and/or self-doubt
+Critically examine external factors (people, institutions, or cultural norms) that may contribute to self-criticism or self-doubt

 -